-- We use Roadtrippers as our free RV trip planner when planning our route after looking up great places to camp on Campendium.
+Roadtrippers – We used Roadtrippers as our free RV trip planner when planning our route after looking up great places to camp on Campendium.
+Some would say it’s the best RV route planner app.

-Roadtripppers is a very easy to use and free road trip planner platform that is available online and now in an app.
-They do have a 'Plus' membership which provides more features.
+Roadtrippers is very easy to use and is a free road trip planner app that is available online and now in an app.
+They do have a ‘Plus’ membership which provides a lot more features.
+Check out the Plus membership here and use the code: BTR5QTP to receive $5 off!

 iOverlander – This is another app that will help you find reviews of RV parks, dry camping areas, propane fills, and more.

-Keep in mind that this app is international and may not have as many reviews for North America locations than some others.
+Keep in mind that this app is international and may not have as many reviews for North American locations as some others.

-- RV Parky works well if you want to find an RV park and don't need to know about cellular signal.
-However, if you're looking for 'free' camping, boondocking sites, or want to know about previous cell signals then this app is NOT for you.
+RV Parky – RV Parky is another one of the RV route planners that work well if you want to find an RV park and don’t need to know about cellular signal.
+However, if you’re looking for ‘free’ camping, boondocking sites, or want to know about previous cell signals then this app is NOT for you.

 This app is available on both iOS and Google Play.
 You can also use their online platform to search by filter.

 Good Sam Camping – This website offers reviews of campgrounds.
 They used to have a Good Sam Trip Planner that is no longer available.

 Harvest Hosts– Search for a winery, distillery, or farm that opens up their property for you to stay at for a night of dry camping.
+This membership and website will allow you to stay ‘for free’ at some pretty remarkable places around the USA.

 They do hope that you will make a purchase from the farm or brewery while visiting, and arrive during business hours.
 With your membership, you can find hundreds of Harvest Hosts and many RVers will use this as a great stopover on their way to a distant destination.